jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Star Hawk](http://vs.tcgbrowser.com/images/cards/big/GAL-012.jpg)
 Set: Galactic Guardians
-**Composite Being**  At one point Starhawk was actually two beings merged together who took turns occupying the same space.
+At one point Starhawk was actually two beings merged together who took turns occupying the same space.
 The Starhawk card from way back in the Vs. System 2PCG: Legacy expansion represents Stakar Ogord, but this card brings Aleta Ogord to the fore.
 Because they share the same body, you cant have both Starhawks in play at the same time.
 However, Aleta's **Composite Being** grants **Bond with Starhawk** to any Stakar Starhawks in your hand.

 # Star Lord
 ## [Star Lord](http://vs.tcgbrowser.com/images/cards/big/mcu1-007.jpg) (MC)